uscmakers/electroBike/README.md

 - SSH to RPi and connect it to wifi
 - test motor library for RPi
 - find bluetooth library for RPi

+# Flutter Application
+Step 1:
+- download flutter and get it working